Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Related Work

 \subsection{Robotic Aids for Blind Navigation}

 Over the last few decades, the need for safe navigation for people with a visual impairment has been continuously raised.
 Since the pioneering development of robotic aids for blind navigation, such as NavBelt~\cite{shoval1998navbelt} and GuideCane~\cite{ulrich2001guidecane}, robotic assistive technologies have been steadily growing.
 NavBelt is a belt-typed robotic device equipped with ultrasonic sensors, which provides information regarding the detected obstacles around the user through acoustic feedback.
 Another type of robotic aid, GuideCane, is a mobile robot moving ahead of the user.
 Similar to the NavBelt, it detects obstacles through ultrasonic sensors and delivers the kinetic feedback to the user through an attached cane.
-Subsequent studies on robotic aid have applied various forms of robots using advanced sensors, such as radio-frequency identification~\cite{kulyukin2006robot}, laser scanners~\cite{kulyukin2006robot, kim2013collaborative, kim2014multi, scheggi2016cooperative, wachaja2017navigating, li2019toward}, and depth cameras~\cite{poggi2016wearable, scheggi2016cooperative, wang2017enabling, kayukawa2019bbeep}; however, such devices provide common functionalities, namely, obstacle detection and avoidance~\cite{bousbia2011navigation, kulyukin2006robot, poggi2016wearable, scheggi2016cooperative, wachaja2017navigating, li2019toward, wang2017enabling} and guidance along a given safe path~\cite{chuang2018deep, ghosh2014experience}.
+Subsequent studies have utilized various advanced sensors, such as radio-frequency identification~\cite{kulyukin2006robot}, ultra-wideband systems~\cite{lu2021assistive}, laser scanners~\cite{scheggi2016cooperative, wachaja2017navigating, li2019toward}, and depth cameras~\cite{poggi2016wearable, wang2017enabling, kayukawa2019bbeep}; and their robotic guides provide common functionalities of obstacle detection and avoidance~\cite{kulyukin2006robot, bousbia2011navigation, poggi2016wearable, scheggi2016cooperative, wachaja2017navigating, wang2017enabling, li2019toward, lu2021assistive} and guidance along a given safe path~\cite{ghosh2014experience, chuang2018deep}.